-A recent development of note is the White House 2007 budget request for \$90 million to test an additional three million Americans using rapid HIV tests.
-Also, the Company has been following with great interest the consideration by an FDA advisory committee of the conditions under which rapid HIV tests could be approved for direct over-the-counter sales to U.S. consumers.
-On March 10, 2006, proposed guidelines will be presented to this committee.
-While the Company believes that both President Bush's budget request and the possibility for over-the-counter approval bode well for the expansion of the U.S. rapid HIV test market, there are still many obstacles and uncertainties to be overcome before these items become a reality and can result in realizable opportunities for the Company, and there are no assurance that they will be realized.
+There have been many developments recently regarding the market for HIV testing in the United States.
+For example, the United States Centers for Disease Control recently issued final revised recommendations advocating routine HIV testing for all Americans between the ages of 13 and 64, a White House 2007 budget request for \$90 million to test an additional three million Americans using rapid HIV tests is being negotiated by Senate and House conference committees, and the FDA adopted guidelines recommended by its Blood Products Advisory Committee that set forth the conditions under which rapid HIV tests could be approved for direct over-the-counter sales to U.S. consumers.
+All of these developments bode well for the expansion of the U.S. rapid HIV test market.
+However, there are still many obstacles and uncertainties which must be overcome before these developments become a reality that will result in realizable opportunities for the Company, and there is no assurance that any of these developments will be realized.

 During 2005, the Company established offices in Nigeria and Tanzania which it believes will be significant in its continuing efforts to become part of the national testing protocols in many countries in Africa.
-The Company's STAT-PAK is designated as the confirmatory test in all of the national rapid HIV testing protocols in the Republic of Uganda and was just recently designated in four of the eight parallel testing algorithms (two tests used on each patient) adopted by the Nigerian Ministry of Health in its Interim National Testing Algorithm.
+The Company's STAT-PAK is designated as the confirmatory test in all of the national rapid HIV testing protocols in the Republic of Uganda, and in February of 2006 STAT-PAK was designated in four of the eight parallel testing algorithms (two tests used on each patient) adopted by the Nigerian Ministry of Health in its Interim National Testing Algorithm.
 The Company is making good progress towards having its HIV products designated in other countries where it has focused its efforts.
-The Company has registered its products and has established distribution partners in certain of these countries and is in negotiations to do so in other countries.
+The Company has registered its products and has arrangements with distribution partners in certain of these countries and is in negotiations for similar arrangements in other countries.
 The Company believes that its strategy of establishing offices in these challenging markets is a very effective way to obtain sustainable and supportable business.
-The Company is also actively looking at several new opportunities for establishing distribution and/or local assembly programs for its rapid HIV tests with strong local partners such as it has done in Brazil.

-In early 2006, Chembio was named as one of four companies selected by the Clinton Foundation HIV/AIDS Initiative ("CHAI") to make available low-cost rapid HIV tests in order to more quickly and cost effectively achieve treatment objectives.
-Under the CHAI agreement, the Company has agreed to offer its HIV STAT-PAK Dipstick, Chembio's lowest cost HIV rapid test product, at a reduced price in the expectation that the Company will receive significant order volume not otherwise obtainable; this should result in efficiencies of scale that will more than justify the reduced sales price.
+In 2006, Chembio was one of four companies selected by the Clinton Foundation HIV/AIDS Initiative ("CHAI") to make available low-cost rapid HIV tests in order to more quickly and cost effectively achieve treatment objectives.
+Under the CHAI agreement, the Company has agreed to offer its HIV STAT-PAK Dipstick, Chembio's lowest cost HIV rapid test product, at a reduced price in the expectation that the Company will receive significant order volume not otherwise obtainable.
 If these order volumes are not realized, the Company has the right to terminate the agreement or renegotiate pricing.
 Chembio is the only U.S.-based manufacturer of the four companies in this agreement.
 The CHAI Procurement Consortium is currently comprised of more than 50 countries in Africa, Asia, Eastern Europe, Latin America and the Caribbean that have Memoranda of Understanding (MOUs) with CHAI.
-Consequently, the Company is now actively engaged with CHAI in developing sales opportunities in a many of these 50+ countries.
+Consequently, the Company is now actively engaged with CHAI in developing sales opportunities in many of these countries.
 Although in some of these countries the Company has already made substantive sales efforts, there are many more where this is not the case.
 There is no commitment or assurance that either the Company's direct efforts to establish additional distributors and/or local assembly, or its activities through CHAI will materialize into meaningful sales.